Understanding why people underestimate software complexity

 Requirements creep over time

 Stakeholders don't know the requirements up-front.
-Business cases, environment like technology or laws, people using the software and even stakeholders change over time.
+Business cases, the environment like technology or laws, people using the software and even stakeholders change over time.

 That's why requirements creep in slowly over time.
+We figure them out as we go.

 Let's think of some requirements that could creep into this system over time.